 The LC call number for books in this collection includes the suffix Kate.

 Shirley S. and Bernard Kazon Americana Collection

 Chosen by Special Collections staff and purchased with Library funds, this Collection supports the department’s research collections.
 The Collection consists of twentieth and twenty-first century bibliographies, encyclopedias, manuals, and secondary works about the subjects represented in the department's collections.
-Topics include fine printing, American and British children's books, movable books, Judaica, African Americans, lesbian, gay, bisexual, and transgender, American political history, oral history, archives and special collections librarianship.
-1900s-2000s 14 ft.
+Topics include fine printing, American and British children's books, movable books, Maine African American, Judaica, and Lesbian, Gay, Bisexual, and Transgender communities, American political history, oral history, and archives/special collections librarianship.

-Books collected by Barbara Winn Adams over her lifetime, bequeathed to USM's Special Collections with the request that the Collection be named as a memorial to the children's librarian at Arlington, MA in the 1920s.
-The Collection consists of 19th and early-to-mid 20th-century children's books, with some 19th-century books, mostly American and British, including folk tales and adolescent literature.
-Includes 42 first editions.
-1800s-1900s
+In 1998, fulfilling a bequest of Barbara Winn Adams (1911-1997), USM alumna Susanna Adams (’77), donated her mother’s collection of children’s books.
+The Collection was named in memory of a children's librarian at Arlington, MA in the 1920s.
+The Collection consists primarily of early-to-mid 20th-century children's books, with some 19th-century books, mostly American and British, including folk tales and adolescent literature.
+It features 42 first editions.

-Anne D. Williams is Professor Emerita of Economics at Bates College, Lewiston, Maine.
-This extensive collection of pop-up books was gathered by Prof. Williams in support of her interest in illustration and paper engineering.
-While dates range from the 1930s to the 2000s, the majority of the books date from the 1980s and 1990s.
+Anne D. Williams is Professor Emerita of Economics at Bates College, Lewiston, Maine, who was interested in book illustration and paper engineering.
+The Collection dates from 1930s to the 2000s, but most of the books range from the 1980s and 1990s.
 The collection contains pop-up versions of well-known children’s books, environment, science, history, American contemporary culture, and artistic books.
 There are also instructional texts on creating movable books as well as a bibliography.

 The LC call number for books in this collection includes the suffix Williams.